inrupt/solid-client-errors-js/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Thank you for reporting an issue.

 Please fill in as much of the template below as you're able.
-Feel free to delete any section you don't think applies, but be aware that the more comprehensive your description, the easier it is to take it into account.
+Feel free to delete any section you want to skip.
 -->

 ### Search terms you've used

 <!-- What search terms have you used to check whether this bug was already reported? -->

+### Impacted package

+Which packages do you think might be impacted by the bug ?

+- [ ] solid-client-authn-browser
+- [ ] solid-client-authn-node
+- [ ] solid-client-authn-core
+- [ ] oidc-client-ext
+- [ ] Other (please specify): ...

 ### Bug description